Corporate Governance

 - Mr Tulloch’s prior career in corporate finance and knowledge of corporate governance; and

-- Mr Tulloch being the only director resident in the UK.
+- Mr Tulloch being resident in the UK.

 As the Company grows in size, and has access to greater financial resources, it is the Board’s expectation that the Company’s headcount will expand along with its management team.
 It may in due course be appropriate to separate the roles of Chairman and executive director at a later date.